sokcheng/Kitsuchan-NG/README.md

-# kitsuchan-ng
+# Kitsuchan-NG

-A small, modular Discord bot.
+A small, modular, extensible Discord bot written in Python 3.
 There's a lot of stuff that can be improved, but it's easy to add functions to it.

-This bot uses the `rewrite` branch of `discord.py`.
-Install that and not the regular one.

-# Isn't this basically similar in concept to Twentysix26's Red bot?
-Why not just use that?
+# Why not just use Twentysix26's Red bot?

-It *is* basically similar.
-In fact, I recommend you use Red instead of `kitsuchan-ng` if you need something that's actually meant for serious work.
-Red has a far larger library of extensions, its codebase is more mature, and it has a good community of people behind it. `kitsuchan-ng` by contrast is a young, unproven bot with an unstable API and no community.
+I recommend you use Red instead of Kitsuchan-NG if you need something that's actually meant for serious work.
+Red has a far larger library of extensions, its codebase is more mature, and it has a good community of people behind it.
+Kitsuchan-NG by contrast is a young, unproven bot with an unstable API and no community.
+The bot may randomly piss itself, as there can and will be big scary bugs.

-So, if Red exists, why did I make this bot?
-Simple, it's for fun.
-I also made it because I hope to improve my own coding skills as it's being built. `kitsuchan-ng` is released as open-source for ideological reasons, and in hopes that perhaps someone else will find it useful, too.
+So, if Red exists, why did I make Kitsuchan-NG?
+Simple, it's meant for fun.
+I also made it because I hope to improve my own coding skills as it's being built.
+Kitsuchan-NG is released as open-source for ideological reasons, and in hopes that perhaps someone else will find it useful, too.

 # How to run
-You'll need Python 3.5 or higher, as `kitsuchan-ng` is not compatible with Python 3.4 and below.
+You'll need Python 3.5 or higher, as Kitsuchan-NG is not compatible with Python 3.4 and below.
 There are no plans to add support for older Python versions, as this would be a hassle for me.

-To install the `rewrite` branch of `discord.py`, run the following:
+You'll need the `rewrite` branch of `discord.py`, as Kitsuchan-NG does not support the stable `async` version.
+Use `venv` if you need both branches installed at once.
+To install `rewrite`, run the following command:

 ```python3 -m pip install -U git+https://github.com/Rapptz/discord.py@rewrite```